Amr Gamal

-Amr Gamal Sayed Ahmed (عَمْرو جَمَال سَيِّد أَحْمَد; born 3 August 1991) is an Egyptian footballer who plays for Egyptian club Pharco FC as a striker.
+Amr Gamal Sayed Ahmed (عَمْرو جَمَال سَيِّد أَحْمَد; born 3 August 1991) is an Egyptian footballer who plays for Egyptian Premier League club Haras El Hodoud as a striker.

-Career

-Club
+Club career

 On 28 May 2013, Gamal made his debut with Al-Ahly senior team in 2012–13 Egyptian Premier League match against Ghazl El Mahalla SC.
 He came off the bench to score the winner in the 90th minute.
 On 26 December 2013, Gamal played his second league game with Al-Ahly against El-Entag El-Harby in a win 2–0.
 He came off the bench in the first half and scored a goal.

 Gamal was a member of the Al-Ahly squad that won the 2013 CAF Champions League and was included in the squad for 2013 FIFA Club World Cup.
 He participated against C.F.
 Monterrey in the second half.

 On 27 October 2014, he suffered an injury to his cruciate ligament during the game against Alassiouty Sport in the season of 2014–15 Egyptian Premier League, five minutes after the beginning of the game.
 After eight months, Gamal returned to football, scoring his first after reappearance on 3 July 2015 against Wadi Degla SC in the same season in a match Al-Ahly won 3–1.

 Amr Gamal became the first Egyptian to play in South Africa after Al Ahly agreed a loan deal with Bidvest Wits on 12 August 2017.

 On 22 March 2018, HJK Helsinki announced the signing of Gamal on loan until the end of August 2018.